withastro/astro/docs/src/pages/guides/styling.md

 ¹ _`.astro` files have no runtime, therefore Scoped CSS takes the place of CSS Modules (styles are still scoped to components, but don’t need dynamic values)_

-All styles in Astro are automatically [**autoprefixed**](#cross-browser-compatibility) and optimized, so you can just write CSS and we’ll handle the rest ✨.
+All styles in Astro are automatically [**autoprefixed**](#cross-browser-compatibility), minified and bundled, so you can just write CSS and we’ll handle the rest ✨.

 ---